JACoW-org/docs-PURR/docs/Functionalities/abstractBooklet.md

 - {code} for the Session/Contribution code
 - {title} for the Session/Contribution title
-- {start} for the Session/Contribution start date
+- {start} for the Session/Contribution start datetime
-- {end} for the Session/Contribution end date
+- {end} for the Session/Contribution end datetime
 - | (pipe) for table columns, as the contribution header is formatted as a table

 ### Custom Fields